How to Add Negative Keywords in Google Ads – The Right Way

 The Right Way of Adding Negative Keywords in Google Ads

 1. Add the Essential Keywords to Your Campaigns

 The first step begins with adding the most relevant keywords as positive keywords.
 You have to dig through the search history and find the keywords that are best for your account.
 Having a more refined keyword list will help Google target the most relevant searches.

 This can be achieved by using Google Keyword Planner.
 It is there to help you see the most searched terms that are related to your keyword.
 This tool also indicates their competition level, CPC, and the search volume of the keyword.

-After entering your main keyword, look for the other keywords with high volume searches but are not related to your core keyword.
-Here, you will find the keywords most relevant to your business.
+After entering your main keyword, look for the other keywords with high volume searches that are not related to your core keyword.
+Here you will find the keywords most relevant to your business.

 Comb through the Relevant and Irrelevant Keywords